JoaoLopesF/RemoteDebug/README.md

 }
 ```

-Starting at version 1.5.0, debug macros (debug* and rdebug*), atomatically put the name of function that called the macro,
+Starting at version 1.5.0, debug macros (debug* and rdebug*), automatically put the name of function that called the macro,
 and core id (core id only for ESP32).

 So: